pocketpy/pocketpy/docs/features/precompile.md

 ```

 Comparing with **In-memory precompilation**,
-**String precompilation** drops most of the original source code.
+**String precompilation** drops most of the information of the original source code.
 It has an encryption effect, which can protect your source code from being stolen.
-It also means there is no source line information when an error occurs.
+This also means there is no source line information when an error occurs.

 ```python
 src = """